ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Intel binaries are roughly 4% larger.
 Another check for system frameworks <span id="a2">[ [2] ](#f2)</span> shows the opposite: here the `arm64e` framework binaries are 4% larger than their Intel counterparts so it's save to assume that the binary portions are roughly identical in size.

-It's also save to assume that the storage requirements for macOS 11 being an 'Universal Binary' release is a bit larger than `x86_64` only former macOS versions.
-But Apple started with transparent file compression back in OS X 10.6 by tweaking HFS+ in some way.
-And with APFS today not much has changed and we benefit from compressed data on disk (the `afsctool` isn't on latest version and therefore reports 'HFS+ compression' while in reality we're talking APFS instead)
+It's also save to assume that the storage space requirements for macOS 11 being an 'Universal Binary' release are a bit higher than former macOS versions that were `x86_64` only.
+But Apple already started with transparent file compression back in OS X 10.6 by tweaking HFS+ in some way.
+And with APFS today not much has changed and we benefit from compressed data on disk (the `afsctool` isn't on latest version and therefore reports 'HFS+ compression' while in reality we're talking APFS here)

     mac-tk-air:~ tk$ afsctool -v /bin/bash
     /bin/bash: